michelro/gettingandcleanningdata/README.md

 This file describes all the data transformation applied to the original files to get the tidy data for analysis.

+Additional information about variable description, units etc can be found on CodeBook.md file.

 # Data Transformation - Step by Step

 ## Step 1 - Merging the training and the test sets to create one data set